P.D. Soros Fellowship for New Americans

 Abdul El-Sayed is the child of immigrants from Egypt

-Fellowship awarded to support work towards a PhD/MD in Epidemiology and Medicine at Columbia University
+Fellowship awarded to support work towards an MD/PhD in Medicine and Epidemiology at Columbia University

-Abdul holds a doctorate in Public Health from Oxford University, where he was a Rhodes Scholar, as well as a medical degree from Columbia University, where he was a Medical Scientist Training Program Fellow and a Soros New Americans Fellow.
-He graduated Phi Beta Kappa with Highest Distinction from the University of Michigan, where he was chosen to deliver the student commencement speech alongside President Bill Clinton.
+Abdul earned a Doctorate in Public Health from Oxford University, where he was a Rhodes Scholar.
+He also holds a Medical Degree from Columbia University where he was an NIH-funded Medical Scientist Training Program Fellow and Soros New Americans Fellow.
+He graduated Phi Beta Kappa with Highest Distinction from the University of Michigan, where he was chosen to deliver the student remarks alongside President Bill Clinton and was awarded the Bicentennial Alumni Award in 2017.
+He is a native Michigander who was born and raised in Metro Detroit, where he lives with his wife Sarah, a psychiatrist, and daughters Emmalee and Serene.
+He is a proud member of the National Writers Union, AFT Local 477 and 6244, SEIU Local 500, and the AAUP.
+He enjoys good people, good coffee, good food, and University of Michigan football.

 Education